Home

 • Is the hall wheelchair accessible and are the rest rooms ADA compliant?

-• Does the hall have a garden or terrace?
+• Does the hall have a garden or terrace for picture taking?

 • Does the venue have a web site?